 Public Service Summer Stipend

-Cardozo’s Public Interest Summer Stipend Program plays a key role in Cardozo’s overall commitment to preparing its graduates to become passionate advocates dedicated to improving our legal system and the lives of the people they serve.
-Students who pursue a wide range of unpaid public service internships with nonprofits, government agencies, and judges may be eligible to obtain a stipend through our program.
-For the past 16 years, every eligible student has obtained this funding.
+Cardozo’s Public Service Summer Stipend Program plays a key role in Cardozo’s overall commitment to preparing its graduates to become passionate advocates dedicated to improving our legal system and the lives of the people they serve.
+Students who pursue a wide range of unpaid public service internships with nonprofits, government agencies and judges may be eligible to obtain a stipend through our program.
+For the past 21 years, every eligible student has obtained this funding.

-Funding levels for Summer 2019 were $4,200 for domestic placements and $5,000 for students who earned certain public service distinctions and for those who had international placements.
+Funding levels for Summer 2021 were $4,200 for most placements, and $5,000 for students who earned certain public service fellowship distinctions.

 Pro Bono and Volunteer Projects